One of the first questions many people ask themselves when they get an electric vehicle (EV) is: When should I charge it?

 Unlike internal combustion engine (ICE) vehicles, where you can just drive to the nearest gas station and pump a bunch of (super expensive and super stinky) liquid into the tank, with an EV, the inexpensive and odorless refueling process takes longer.

-The time it takes to completely charge your battery depends on the capacity of the battery, how full/empty it is when you plug it in, the type of charger you are using, and whether you are using your own personal charger or a public one.
+The time it takes to completely charge your battery depends on factors such as the capacity of the battery, how full/empty it is when you plug it in, and the type of charger you are using.

 But, there is one other variable to think about: the time of day you are charging.